nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 greet.call({ hi: 'hi' }, 'eirik');
 ```

-Executing this code returns `undefined eirik undefined`.
+Your output should be `undefined eirik undefined`.
 What gives?

-Well, as mentioned earlier, in JavaScript, functions is the lexical scope to which `this` is bound.
+Well, as mentioned earlier, in JavaScript, functions is the lexical scope to which `this` is bound (in strict mode).
 In other words, the `greet` function has a different `this` context than the `sayHello` function.
-So when we try to access `this` inside the `sayHello` function, the `hi` and `smiley` values are not set, because they exists on the outer `this`.
+So when we try to access `this` inside the `sayHello` function, the `hi` and `smiley` values are not set, because they exists on the outer `this` and not sayHello's `this`.
 A common workaround for this is to assign `this` to another variable:

 ```js
 function greet(name) {